How to Create Your Own LUTs Using 3D LUT Creator

 Saturation = 120 – The default value of the slider is 100 and increasing it adds further saturation to the image.

-Using the “Compare” button in 3D LUT Creator we can examine the changes by comparing the current version of the image with the starting image.
+If you use the “Compare” button in 3D LUT Creator, you can compare your changes with the original image.
 You can see a screenshot of this below.
 The before image is on the left and the after image is on the right.